Workspace Runbook

 finally).

-For paused/interrupted sessions, the operator path is "read the persisted workspaceRefs from the state store" — the registry has been closed and describe() would only show stale snapshots anyway.
+For paused/interrupted sessions, the operator path is "read the persisted workspaceRef from the state store" — the registry has been closed and describe() would only show a stale snapshot anyway.

 Cloudflare DO runtime